Current research projects

 Sponsor: Baker Hughes

 The molecular-level interactions between lubricants and engineering surfaces are not fully understood.
 The aim of this project is to conduct molecular simulations to investigate the behaviour of lubricated surfaces under extreme temperature, pressure, and sliding velocity conditions.
 An understanding of this behaviour is required to design advanced materials and molecules for drilling applications.
 The ultimate goal is to develop a true multi-scale (atomistic to continuum), multi-physics tribological model for drilling problems.

 First, molecular simulations will be conducted on existing well-defined systems of lubricants and surfaces under thermomechanical loading to study their effectiveness and breakdown.
 With this initial framework in place, it will be used to accelerate future development and yield effective formulated lubricants and engineered surfaces for drilling applications.

 Origins of Micropitting in Gears

 Supervisor: Dr Amir Kadiric

 Micropitting is a form of rolling contact fatigue associated with hardened gears and rolling element bearings.
-It consists of tiny pits on the scale of 10s of microns which can cover large portions of the face of the gear and raceway of the bearings.
-These pits can lead to loss of tooth profile and provide an initiation point of other types of rolling contact fatigue such as spalling.
-The mechanism by which micropits are formed is not well understood and there is a real need to produce models to predicate the useable life of components which may suffer from it.
+It consists of microscopic pits on the scale of surface asperities which can cover large areas on surfaces of the gear tooth flanks and bearing raceways.
+This can lead to sever loss of material and provide an initiation point of other types of rolling contact fatigue such as macropitting.
+The mechanism by which micropitting leads to significant material degradation is not well understood and there is a need to produce universally accepted design guidelines to predict the useable life of machine components.

 Polymeric Additives in Lubricants for Electric Vehicle Powertrains